 Instead of working from an evaluation of risk toward determining the appropriate return, retail investors often reverse the process.
 They judge an investment by its expected return.
 They think large dividends and low P/E's mean the investment is a good one.
 In fact, these metrics indicate the investment is NOT a good one; that there are some impending problems; that markets are demanding extra returns for assuming that risk.

 The expected return is just one point on a probability distribution of returns.
 When you assume risk you expect a higher return, but that is not guaranteed.
 As risk increases the width of possible outcomes also increases.
-With increasing risk come the possiblity of outcomes that are worse than for safer investments.
+With increasing risk come the possibility of outcomes that are worse than for safer investments.
 With leverage (on the far right of the chart above) you start with the expectation of 'free' profits, but the probability of losing money is huge.
 For each of the following types of risks, you should understand their cause and effect; how they are measured; and how they are hedged.

 REPAYMENT RISK (default risk, capital risk)

-Most investments involve giving your money to someone to 'do something' with.
+Many investments involve giving your money to someone to 'do something' with.
 No matter how safe your contract is, their ability to repay you often depends on the profitability of the project for which they are borrowing.
 You always run the risk that they abscond with your money, or that they go bust and cannot repay it.
-The US government is considered to have the lowest repayment risk, assuming they have the power to tax their subjects.
+The US government is considered to have the lowest repayment risk, based on their power to tax citizens.
 Foreign governments are much more likely to default.
-They may even earn political points at home for doing so.
+They may even earn political points at home for defaulting.